m3g/JuliaNotes.jl/docs/src/loopscopes.md

 # Scope behavior of loops

-You will find long and exhaustive threads discussing how Julia ended up with the current scopping rules and behavior, and why it is a good compromise between the pros and cons of many other alternatives.
+You will find long and exhaustive threads discussing how Julia ended up with the current scoping rules and behavior, and why it is a good compromise between the pros and cons of many other alternatives.
 Just search for "scoping rules" in the Discourse forum.

-My perhaps didactic explanation on the choices made is:
+My perhaps didactic explanation on the choices made is below.
+I understand that scopes, at least in this context, can be understood as blocks of code that can be compiled and executed independently.
+One wants the compiler to have as much information as possible concerning the variables of that code block, such that it can specialize the code to the types of variables inside the block.
+With that image in mind, we
+have:

 - Ideally one would like that a loop like